cloudposse/terraform-aws-elastic-beanstalk-environment/README.md

 using so that your infrastructure remains stable, and update versions in a systematic way so that they do not catch you by surprise.

-Also, because of a bug in the Terraform registry ([hashicorp/terraform#21417](https://github.com/hashicorp/terraform/issues/21417)), the registry shows many of our inputs as required when in fact they are optional.
-The table below correctly indicates which inputs are required.

 For a complete example, see [examples/complete](examples/complete)